 Many large, small, and medium businesses used Windows servers and generally, these are much more expensive than a consumer version of Windows and come in various flavors depending on your needs.

 Here Microsoft gives you several options to try Windows Server for free, they give you three options like Azure, ISO, and VHD to try the server.
-So before buy you can always try it and if you plan to buy Windows Server for your organization then you can buy from Microsoft Certified retailers.
+So before buying you can always try it and if you plan to buy Windows Server for your organization then you can buy from Microsoft Certified retailers.

 A final thought on Microsoft Windows Server: